AndreasMy/eksamen-webutvikling-23/README.md

 | Database | db.js, database.db                            | Contains the SQLite database setup and initializations.
 Responsible for creating a new database if absent.               |
 | Helpers  | auth.js, errorHandler.js, routerFns.js        | Comprises helper functions and middleware for tasks like authentication, error handling, and database query abstraction. |

+---

 This modular approach allows for clear separation of concerns, making the codebase more manageable and easier to understand.
 Each module serves a distinct purpose, facilitating easier updates and potential future expansions.

+Say something abut express Router and how endpoint paths could have been improved if we were allowed to work with the frontend code.

 ### 3.2.
 Endpoint design

-The API endpoints are designed following RESTful principles, ensuring intuitive and predictable URL patterns:
+The API endpoints are designed following RESTful principles.
+These endpoints provide a comprehensive interface for CRUD operations (Create, Read, Update, Delete) that interact with the frontend.

 | Endpoint   | HTTP Method | Description                           | Used in        |
 | ---------- | ----------- | ------------------------------------- | -------------- |